Intra-day update: rupee remains largely unchanged against US dollar

 - Currency hovers at 279-280 level in inter-bank market

-The Pakistani rupee remained largely stable against the US dollar, appreciating 0.01% in the inter-bank market during the opening hours of trading on Tuesday.
+The Pakistani rupee remained largely stable against the US dollar, appreciating 0.01% during the opening hours of trading on Friday.

 This is an intra-day update